Java SDK Simulator

 1. Start a session with [0]: Start session 0.

-3. Close the session with an error status: [1]: Close Session 0.
+3. Close the relevant session- in this case, use [2]: Close Session 0.

 See Also